 To modify the shape of the zone, drag and drop any of the points on the lines.
 To remove a point, right-click on it.

 Scenarios

-A scenario is a combination of triggering conditions, as well as scene and detection settings. : Cli scenario.
+A scenario is a combination of triggering conditions, as well as scene and detection settings. : Click to create a new scenario.
 You can create up to 20 scenarios.